Our Ethics Policy

 Some of our guidelines:

-A person’s sexual orientation should be never mentioned unless relevant to the story.
+A person’s sexual orientation should never be mentioned unless relevant to the story.

 Gay and lesbian are the preferred terms to describe people attracted to the same sex.